The FA syllabus examines the principles contained in:

-Goodwill can be tested in a variety of different ways.
+Goodwill can be tested in a variety of different ways (see above).
 Always start by reading the question requirement carefully to determine what is being asked for.
-Here, in this specific question, it is the goodwill on acquisition that is being asked for, whereas other questions may ask for the cost of investment that would be recorded in the parent’s books.
+Here, in this specific OT question, it is the goodwill on acquisition that is being asked for, whereas other questions may ask for the cost of investment that would be recorded in the parent’s books.

 If we consider each component in turn, the first thing to identify is how much the parent company has paid to acquire control over the subsidiary.
 In this question, Red Co acquires control by paying $3.50 cash per share.

-Had the question asked for the cost of the investment that would be recorded in the parent’s books this would be it – hence the inclusion of the distracter, the incorrect answer D.
+Had the question asked for the cost of the investment that would be recorded in the parent’s books this would be it – hence the inclusion of the distracter, and incorrect answer D.